Introduction

 Windows Server vs. Windows: What’s the Difference?

-Windows Server and Windows seem very similar at first glance, as they are both developed by Microsoft and share the same environment.
+Windows Server and Windows seem very similar, they are both developed by Microsoft and share the same environment.
 However, they are developed for totally different purposes.
-Let’s review the important differences in just a bit more detail:
+Let’s walk through the key differences in a bit more detail:

 Benefits of Windows Server for Businesses